-- 1.1 The Data Protection Act 2018 and GDPR apply to all IBC's electronic and paper records held in structured filing systems containing Personal Data, as defined below.
+- 1.1 The Data Protection Act 2018 (DPA 2018) and UK GDPR apply to all IBC's electronic and paper records held in structured filing systems containing Personal Data, as defined below.
 This includes any expression of opinion about an individual and intentions towards an individual.
-It also applies to Personal Data held visually in photographs or video clips (including CCTV) and to data on its website.
-IBC possesses a large amount of Personal Data including employee records and references and processes a wide range of records containing names and addresses and personal details about a wide range of customers and service users. - 1.2 The Act covers personal data, which is automatically processed, and certain manual data as defined below:
+It also applies to Personal Data held visually in photographs or video clips (including CCTV), to audio recordings and to data on its website.
+IBC possesses a large amount of Personal Data including employee records and references and processes a wide range of records containing names and addresses and personal details about a wide range of customers and service users. - 1.2 The UK GDPR and DPA 2018 covers personal data, which is automatically processed, and certain manual data as defined below: